Vigil held at Detroit church for ‘seriously ill’ Aretha Franklin

 A person close to Franklin has confirmed that the singer is ill, though no further details have been released.

-The 76-year-old cancelled planned concerts earlier this year after she was ordered by her doctor to stay off the road and rest.
+Franklin cancelled planned concerts earlier this year after she was ordered by her doctor to stay off the road and rest up.

+The 76-year-old announced plans to retire last year, saying she would perform at “some select things”.

+Fans, friends and musicians influenced by Franklin offered positive words to the iconic singer when news broke that she was ill, including Rod Stewart, Mariah Carey, Chaka Khan, Lin-Manuel Miranda, Tyler Perry, Missy Elliott and Wayne Brady.